Titanic Belfast: Museum rooms

 The aftermath of the sinking is documented in the seventh gallery, which is dominated by a full-size replica of one of the lifeboats used to evacuate passengers from the ship.
 The American and British inquiries into the disaster are portrayed on either side of the lifeboat through videos and information panels.
 Visitors can use interactive screens to search the passenger and crew lists to find out if one of their relatives was aboard the ship.
-The gallery also presents information on the subsequent histories of Harland and Wolff and Titanics sister ships.
+The gallery also presents information on the subsequent histories of Harland & Wolff and Titanics sister ships.